Tinkerforge/doc/en/source/Software/API_Bindings_uC.rst

 API Reference and Examples
 --------------------------

-Links to the API reference for the IP Connection, Bricks and Bricklets as well as the examples from the ZIP file of the bindings are listed in the following table.
+Links to the API reference for the HALs, Bricks and Bricklets as well as the examples from the ZIP file of the bindings are listed in the following table.
 Further project descriptions can be found in the :ref:`Kits <index_kits>` section.